Gizra/Gizra-Way-Book/phone_call.md

 > You are too big for us.

-True that we work with [Name Dropping] but we also love taking on interesting projects that usually run around the 3 month length that fit into our [Good At] scope.
+True that we work with [Prominent Clients] but we also love taking on interesting projects that usually run around the 3 month length that fit into our [Good At] scope.
 If your scope is only a corporate website, then correct, it's not for us.
 We understand the market and that we are not the cheapest.

 >Used Drupal in the past.
 Bad experience.